 Selecting Rename from the Actions menu (3) allows you to change the compute profile’s name.

 Selecting Delete from the Actions menu (3) deletes the compute profile from the list of compute profiles.

 Clicking on the name of a compute profile will take you to the edit compute profile page for that compute profile.
 This is the only way to view the compute attribute sets for existing profiles.

 The create compute profile page can be accessed via the Create Compute Profile button:

 Infrastructure > Compute profiles >> Create Compute Profile

 The create compute profile page consists entirely of a name field:

-The Name (1) should identify the type of host that the profile is being assembled for.
-(Examples might include things like: Large Database Server or Small Client Machine).
+The Name field (1) identifies the type of host that the profile is being assembled for, for example Large Database Server or Small Client Machine.

-Clicking the Submit button (2) will create the compute profile and take you straight to the editing a compute profile page (where you will be able to add compute attribute sets to your new profile).
+Click the Submit button (2) to create the compute profile.
+This takes you to the editing a compute profile page where you can add compute attribute sets to your new profile.

 Renaming a compute profile is basically identical to creating one.